5 top designers imagine the workplace of 2040

 Sounds far out, but it’s not a new idea.
 In 1968, visionary inventor Robert Propst proclaimed, “the total behavior of an organization, its goals, values, people, defines the true growth structure required.
 Appropriately this is not just one thing.
 It is properly as variable as the difference between the structure of a rose and an oak tree.
 Both are alive, growing, obeying the laws of total relative adjustment but with different end goals.”

 Beyond serving as a blueprint for org structures, nature also provides a guide for sensory engagement.
 Unlike today’s sensorially static offices, the workplace of 2040 will reflect and amplify the diversity and richness of life.
 Within the workplace, each functional group is distinguished by a unique sensory profile that benefits the nature of their work.
-As cognitive science reveals more about the mind and intelligence–both human and artificial–we’ll align the sensory stimuli of environments with the cognitive function of people. —Joseph White, director of workplace strategy, design, and management
+As cognitive science reveals more about the mind and intelligence–both human and artificial–we’ll align the sensory stimuli of environments with the cognitive function of people. —Joseph White, director of workplace futures and insight

 A whole new meaning to coworking: survival